Christine Abizaid: Personal life

-Abizaid, a Lebanese American is the daughter of John Abizaid, a retired United States Army general who served as Commander of the U.S. Central Command during the Iraq and Afghanistan Wars, and diplomat, who served as U.S. Ambassador to Saudi Arabia under President Donald Trump.
+Abizaid, a Lebanese American, is the daughter of John Abizaid, a retired United States Army general who served as Commander of the U.S. Central Command during the Iraq and Afghanistan Wars, and diplomat, who served as U.S. Ambassador to Saudi Arabia under President Donald Trump.

 Abizaid disclosed on her 2021 questionnaire to the United States Senate Select Committee on Intelligence that she is married to a woman.
 She was also accompanied to her Senate confirmation hearing by her wife, whom she acknowledged in her remarks.
-The New York Times noted that she was the first woman and first openly gay person to be confirmed as head of the Center.
+She was the first female and first openly gay director of the National Counter-terrorism Center.

 In May 2022, Abizaid spoke with Michael Morell for the CBS News podcast Intelligence Matters, affirming her sexual orientation and that she recognizes "that it's important and it's important to be seen in the position that I'm in, that people will look at what I'm doing and will take a representation of that and latch on to it - good, bad or indifferent."
 The following month, she spoke to an audience at a Defense Intelligence Agency Pride Month event, speaking about having once been closeted at the agency.
 She commented that, "I could have been more brave and placed more trust in people," and that "frankly, it's just easier," being open.